BassemMohamed/Egypt-air-website./README.md

 6- Moustafa nagy
   mail:

-7- Ahmed Elnashar (4-1975)
+7- Ahmad el nashar
+  mail:

+8- Mohamed El-beltagui (31-3420)
-  mail: ahmed.e.elnashar@gmail.com
+   mail: mohamedelbeltagui14@gmail.com

 These team members are working to create a one-page responsive website to book, track and view flights from Egypt Airlines using the MEAN stack ( NodeJS , Angular , MongoDB ).